mehtadushy/SelecSLS-Pytorch/README.md

   </tr>
   * (P) indicates that the model has batch norm fusion and pruning applied
 </table>
-The inference time for all models above is measured on a TITAN X GPU using the accompanying scripts.
-The accuracy results for ResNet-50 are from torchvision, and the accuracy results for VoVNet-39 are from [VoVNet](https://github.com/stigma0617/VoVNet.pytorch).

 <table>
+  These models are trained using Cosine LR, Random Erasing, EMA, and Color Jitter using [rwightman/pytorch-image-models](https://github.com/rwightman/pytorch-image-models).
+The inference time for models here is measured on a TITAN Xp GPU using the accompanying scripts.
   <tr>
     <th></th>
     <th colspan="6">Forward Pass Time (ms)<br>for different image resolutions</th>